Grid Width:

 Negative Tiles: OFF

-When this modifier is on, positive and negative tiles are equally likely to spawn.
+When this modifier is on, both positive tiles and negative tiles can spawn.
 Tiles only merge with other tiles of their own sign (in 2049's case, -1s fuel positive merges and 1s fuel negative merges), and you must get the winning tile in both positive and negative forms to win (in modes with multiple win conditions, you need to get twice as many winning tiles to win, but they don't necessarily have to have a mix of positive and negative), but if this modifier is set to Interacting, then when a tile and its own negative collide, they're both destroyed.

 All moves are manual.